pikooli/create-file-snippet/README.md

 # Features

-Create a file and put a snippet inside
+Create a file and put a snippet inside.

 You can create multiple file with snippet by specify it in the config file.

 # Requirements

-Create a config file *.snippets.json* on the root of your project.
+Create a config file **.snippets.json** on the root of your project.

 You can check the folder exemple to know how format it.